Noyabronok/vite-ts-react/README.md

 ## Run options
 You can run any of the following npm scripts with `npm run {script-name}`
 ```
  - dev           runs the app in dev mode
  - lint          runs linter against your code
  - test          runs tests
  - test:dev      runs tests in watch mode, useful while writing tests
  - coverage      runs tests with coverage
+ - cypress:open  open cypress UI for interactive e2e testing
+ - cypress       runs e2e tests in headless mode
  - build         creates a build for dedployment in the dist folder
  - preview       hosts the dist folder for a quick check prior to deploy
  - deploy        (for CI/CD) deploys the build to github pages
 ```

 ## Unit Testing